vipulnaik/diet-exercise-health/events/2024/2024-06-08-paper-cut-from-yogurt-cover.md

 injury.
 I was able to get it back into action by moving it around a bit (in a minute or two) then went back to sleep.
 It was normal when I woke up.

+I used one bandage for jogging that continued to stay on for the laundry I did later, so I didn't need to switch bandages.

+After this, I determined that I no longer need to use bandages for the time being, so this was my last planned bandage use.